joegasewicz/electron-scaffolder/README.md

 ![Electron Scaffolder Libraries](./libs.png)

-### ⚠️⚠️⚠️ Currently Electron Scaffolder only works with Linux / Mac.
+⚠️⚠️⚠️ Currently Electron Scaffolder only works on Linux / Mac OS.
 We are currently working on Windows compatibility...

 ## Getting started